Curat1ve/csci435_assignment1/README.md

 ## Running the Program

-To run the program in Windows, use the following command, assuming you're in the directory of the project: py <Android_GUI_Highlighter.py> <Programming_Assignment_Data>
+To run the program in Windows, use the following command, assuming you're in the directory of the project: py <Android_GUI_Highlighter.py> <Programming-Assignment-Data>

-In Linux / MacOS, assuming you have python added to your path, run: python <Android_GUI_Highlighter.py> <Programming_Assignment_Data>
+In Linux / MacOS, assuming you have python added to your path, run: python <Android_GUI_Highlighter.py> <Programming-Assignment-Data>